elprojoaco/bye-crueklworld/README.md

 # bye-crueklworld
-shinga tu madre el america papitas con fhideozxDxdXDxdX Hello, is to me what your looking for
+shinga tu madre el america papitas
+Hello, is to me what your looking for xXDxdXDxdXD